C1nderC0ated/xprt/README.md

 ## First run

-On startup DCX neo sets up ANSI colours, verifies ADB, and waits up to 10 s for an authorised device — if none appears you can jump straight to **[W] Wireless ADB setup** or **[R]etry** instead of exiting.
+On startup DCX neo sets up ANSI colours, verifies ADB, waits up to 10 s for an authorised device, and — if more than one is attached — asks which one to target an authorised device — if none appears you can jump straight to **[W] Wireless ADB setup** or **[R]etry** instead of exiting.
 It then prints your device model and Android API level, e.g. `Device: Pixel 7   API level: 34`.
 The Main, Gaming,